LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

 ### Token for rewards

-The reward module triggers the minting of rewards in the fungible token identified by the value of `TOKEN_ID_REWARD`, which denotes a token ID.
+The Reward module triggers the minting of rewards in the fungible token identified by the value of `TOKEN_ID_REWARD`, which denotes a token ID.
-The value of `TOKEN_ID_REWARD` is set according to the initial configuration of the reward module.
+The value of `TOKEN_ID_REWARD` is set according to the initial configuration of the Reward module.

 ### Reward Brackets

-As part of the reward module configuration, the module has to define certain reward brackets, i.e., the values of the default block reward depending on the height of the block.
+As part of the Reward module configuration, the module has to define certain reward brackets, i.e., the values of the default block reward depending on the height of the block.
 For this LIP, we assume the reward brackets are given by the function `getDefaultRewardAtHeight(height)`, which returns a 64-bit unsigned integer value, the default block reward, given the block height `height` as input.

 ### Lisk Mainchain Configuration